Pagglait

 Pagglait is a 2021 Indian Hindi-language black comedy drama film written and directed by Umesh Bist.
 The film was produced by Shobha Kapoor, Ekta Kapoor, Guneet Monga and Achin Jain under the banners Balaji Motion Pictures and Sikhya Entertainment.
 The film features Sanya Malhotra, Ashutosh Rana, Shruti Sharma and Raghubir Yadav in lead roles.

 The film follows a young widow as she learns how to face the family and was released on 26 March 2021 on Netflix.

+At the 2021 Filmfare OTT Awards, Pagglait received 3 nominations, including Best Actress in a Web Original Film (Malhotra) and Best Supporting Actress in a Web Original Film (Sayani Gupta), and won Best Supporting Actor in a Web Original Film (Rana).

 Plot

 A young widow, Sandhya, and her in-laws are dealing with the loss of her husband, Astik, who died after just five months of marriage.
 Astik's parents, Usha and Shivendra, are deeply saddened by the sudden loss of their eldest son, on whom they were financially dependent.
-The family suffers, even more, when their relatives come to the house and create a mess.
+The family suffers even more when their relatives come to the house and create a mess.
 Amidst a house full of grieving relatives, Sandhya yawns through the social media condolence posts and "copy-paste" comments for Astik.
 Her attitude leaves some puzzled and others miffed.
 A relative, Ghanashyam, suggests she is suffering from PTSD.
 When Sandhya's best friend Nazia comes to support her, Sandhya confesses to her that she does not feel anything for the loss of her husband.
 To get away from the mourning family, she sneaks away with Nazia for a feast of 'golgappe', even as Astik's younger brother Alok performs the necessary funeral rituals at the river.

 Sandhya and Astik were never really a close couple in the few months they shared.
 While looking for Astik's documents for the bank claim, Sandhya finds a photo of a girl in the closet.
 Sandhya feels anger towards her dead husband thinking he was cheating on her.
 When Astik's colleagues visit her to offer condolences, she finds the girl from the photo, Aakanksha.
 Sandhya confronts her in private about her affair.
 Aakanksha states that she and Astik were deeply in love since college and they both worked in the same company.
 But he never cheated on his wife, and that they were together until Astik married Sandhya.
 They could not get married as her parents did not agree to their union.
 Sandhya finds this hard to believe.
 The two, however, grow close as she tries to learn more about Astik from Aakanksha.